reeawnc/cloudflare/apps/prompt-chaining/README.md

 3. [Architecture](#architecture)

 ## Overview
-The Prompt Chaining project is designed to streamline the process of generating technical documentation.
-It uses a workflow that involves generating an outline, evaluating it against criteria, and then producing the full documentation.
-The application is built using Cloudflare Workers and integrates AI models to perform these tasks efficiently.
+The Prompt Chaining project is a workflow application that automates the creation of technical documentation.
+It uses a sequence of AI-driven steps to generate an outline, evaluate it against criteria, and produce the final documentation.
+The application is built using Cloudflare Workers and integrates with AI models to perform its tasks.

 ## Usage
 To start the project locally, use the following command: